 A floor coating such as epoxy is suitable for resurfacing applications and patching exposed surfaces.
 Epoxies require clean surfaces and exhibit high strength and low shrinkage during curing.
 Setting styles include single-component, dual-component, thermosetting, and radiation curing.
 Polyurethane floor coatings can be thermoplastic or thermosetting.
-Ceramic floor coatings consist of oxides, carbides, nitrides, carbon and other non-metals with high melting points.
-Ceramics are suitable for applications requiring wear resistance, refractoriness, low electrical resistivity or other specialized characteristics.
+Ceramic floor coatings consist of oxides, carbides, nitrides, carbon, and other non-metals with high melting points.
+Ceramics are suitable for applications requiring wear resistance, refractoriness, low electrical resistivity, or other specialized characteristics.

-Floor coatings differ in terms of specifications and features.
+Floor coatings differ in terms of features.
 Many products include sealers and sealants.
 A sealer is used to protect a surface from oxidation and wear.
 A sealant is a semi-solid substance that hardens to prevent the ingress of moisture and dirt.
-Some sealers contain putty, asphalt and wax.
+Some sealers contain putty, asphalt, and wax.
 Others include varnish, shellac, lacquer, urethane, and polyurethane.
 Floor coatings that provide static control are also available.

-Selecting floor coatings requires an analysis of application requirements.
+Selecting floor coatings requires an analysis of specifications.
 Factors to consider include chemical exposure, abrasion, impact, and thermal shock.
 Other considerations include appearance, installation time, total project cost, and life expectancy.
 For best results, resurfaced floors must be inspected periodically by a facilities manager or qualified contractor.
 Periodic inspections are especially important with concrete floors, which are porous and tend to create dust from abrasion and wear.